 Assisted Buggy Transfer

-A complimentary assisted transfer buggy will be in operation between the multi storey car park (MSCP) and the main doors of the SECC.
-The primary purpose of the transfer service is to ferry visitors, particularly wheelchair users and those with mobility difficulties, from the MSCP to the venue, for the duration of the show.
+A complimentary assisted transfer buggy was in operation for the duration of The 50+ Show and ran between the multi storey car park (MSCP) and the main doors of the SECC.
+The primary purpose of the transfer service was to ferry visitors, particularly wheelchair users and those with mobility difficulties, from the MSCP to the venue, for the duration of the show.
 The buggy can transport a wheelchair and two passengers at a time and on occasion multiple buggies may be in operation.
-Please check with a member of SECC staff for operating times.

 Exhibition Centre station is SECC’s own dedicated railway station allowing easy access from the city centre and the suburbs.
 Six trains an hour from Central Station (Platform 15) will bring you to Exhibition Centre station in a journey time of just three minutes.